 The Master's Programme in Software Engineering and Digital Transformation is a two-year programme.
 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.

-The programme includes core studies, specialisation studies, minor studies, language studies, and elective studies.
+The programme includes core, specialisation, minor, language and elective studies.

-Core studies (24 ECTS credits) include courses on software engineering models and methods, requirements engineering, running a software project, research design methods.
+Core studies (31 ECTS credits) include courses on software engineering models and methods, requirements engineering, running a software project, and research design methods.

-Specialisation studies (54 ECTS credits) are available in Software Engineering and Digital Transformation.
-You specialise in one of these two fields.
+Specialisation studies (65 ECTS credits) are available in Software Engineering and Digital Transformation.
+You will specialise in one of these two fields.

-Minor studies (24 ECTS credits).
-The programme recommends the minors in entrepreneurship, business analytics, or international business and management.
+Minor studies (24 ECTS credits) recommended by the programme are industrial engineering and management, business analytics or international business and management.

-Elective studies (18 ECTS credits) can be selected from any disciplines at LUT.
+Elective studies can be selected from any disciplines at LUT to complement your studies.

 Double degree studies for students from partner universities

-Students from partner universities are able to study as a double degree student at LUT.
+Students from partner universities are able to study as double degree students at LUT.

 The programme's double degree partner universities are: